michaeldfallen/michaeldfallen.github.io/_posts/2015-04-06-story-writing-not-a-user.markdown

 But this violates the definition of a User Story that I mentioned above, since Security Accreditor doesn't use the system to do something.

+The same goes for features required by the team, or the CTO, or an Enterprise Architect, etc. They will have very good reasons but they aren't users and so User Stories aren't a suitable way to describe them.

+##Use Feature Injection

 This is where [feature injection] can be used to good effect: